Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'schedule' and the resource 'maintenance window on a status page', distinguishing it from sibling tools like create-status-page-degradation or create-status-page-component.
+The description clearly states the tool's action ('schedule a maintenance window on a status page') and specifies it involves affected components.
+This distinguishes it from sibling tools like create-status-page-degradation (for incidents) and update-status-page-maintenance (for updates).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.